-For the B2B store and the B2C store LWR templates in Commerce Cloud, LWS isn't enabled by default.
+For the B2B store and the D2C store LWR templates in Commerce Cloud, LWS isn't enabled by default and can't be enabled.

 This table summarizes the effect of the org-level setting and the site-level setting in an Aura or LWR site.